 Umpire Bruce Dreckman Pulls Moth Out of His Ear

 And for those who need the full, dramatic version, here you go:

 It's unsettling, isn't it?

-The bug crawled around in Dreckman’s head for about three minutes before him and Yankees trainer Steve Donahue worked to get the moth out of the umpire's ear in the dugout.
+The bug crawled around in Dreckman's head for about three minutes before him and Yankees trainer Steve Donohue worked to get the moth out of the umpire's ear in the dugout.

 And maybe the most uneasy thing about it all?
 When they finally got it out of his ear canal, the moth was still flapping its wings like it was just your typical Wednesday night.

 One moment you are getting ready to get some rest after a long night of work.
-The next thing you know you have to stop a Major League Baseball game because a gigantic bug is in your ear.
+The next thing you know you have to stop a Major League Baseball game because a live moth is in your ear.

 No thank you.